 Dr. Smith began working as a process engineer with a start-up firm developing characterization tools and sensors for process measurement of thermal spray deposition activities.
-This included advancing a DARPA-funded non-distributive evaluation (NDE) inspection program using flash infrared thermography (FIT) to identify and visualize defects below a spray-coated deck structure using digital image correlation algorithm that he developed.
+This included advancing a DARPA-funded non-distributive evaluation (NDE) inspection program using flash infrared thermography (FIT) to identify and visualize defects below spray-coated Navy ship decks using a digital image correlation algorithm that he developed.

 Dr. Smith’s materials graduate work focused on mechanical property characterization of thermal spray and cold spray coating systems.
 Externally facing, he heavily supported an Army Futures Command program developing temperature-resistant diesel piston coatings for improved power generation on track vehicles.
 Additionally, he supported process parameter development and mechanical testing for aerospace original equipment manufacturer (OEM) components, such as Al2O3 clearance coatings in turbine compressor sections and WC-CoCr and CrC-NiCr hard-chrome alternative materials in landing gear struts, where resistance to fatigue and impact-based damage was a primary concern.